NFAHW Council Co-Chair

 Dr. Jim Fairles is a veterinarian with 23 years of experience in private mixed practice in Mount Forest, Ontario and two years of international experience in China.
 Since 2004, Dr. Fairles has been employed as the Client Services Veterinarian at the Animal Health Laboratory at the University of Guelph.
 He has a DVM (1980) and MBA (1999) degrees from Guelph.

 Dr. Fairles has been involved with various veterinary associations on local, provincial and national levels.
 He is a past president of the Canadian Veterinary Medical Association (CVMA) and a past chair of the Canadian Animal Health Coalition (CAHC).
 He is immediate past president of the Canadian Association of Swine Veterinarians (CASV) and an industry representative (CVMA) on the National Farmed Animal Health and Welfare Council.

-Dr. Fairles was elected to the National Farmed Animal Health and Welfare Council in December 2013 and was re-elected in 2016.
+Dr. Fairles was elected to the National Farmed Animal Health and Welfare Council in December 2013 and was re-elected in 2016 and 2019.

 Dr. Komal is the Vice President (VP) of the CFIA’s Science Branch, as well as, the Delegate to the World Organisation for Animal Health (OIE) and Chief Veterinary Officer (CVO) for Canada.
 Dr. Komal serves as an ex-officio member on the Council in his capacity as Canada’s CVO and OIE Delegate.